psywave/dating/README.md

        automatically via callback function (example may be provided on request).

-    *  Changes in 3rd party html structure are easily detected, see fc_ok/fc_fail functions.
+    *  Changes in 3rd party html and json structure are easily detected, see fc_ok/fc_fail functions.
 Should some parser feature fail repeatedly, just update the modules from git.